terrasea/tap_completer/README.md

 once, with only one Completer.
 It allows the consolidation of synchronous Futures into one.
 This could be done other ways, but I think this makes it easier on the developer, especially when dealing with multiple futures, where everyone has to finish before something can happen.
+It can be used stadalone or as a mixin and implements Completer.

 ## Usage